 Occasionaly reports are found of patients benefitting from this for their heelspur, though results are mixed.
 Treatment should usually be maintained for at least 4 to 8 weeks before any result can be expected.
 The tape should preferably be applied by a skilled therapist, as wrong use of the tape can cause further issues.
-If the tape is applied correctly, it should last a few days, even while taking showers.
+If the tape is applied correctly and it is of good quality, it should last a few days, even while taking showers.

 Kinesio tape for treating heel spur can be applied in different ways, it also depends whether the narrow (2cm) tape or the wider version (4cm) is used.